Amanda-Ruzza/music-local-pdf-chat/README.md

     `source roland_venv/bin/activate`

 * Install the required packages
-* **Note**: Because Langchain APIs are constantly being updated, it's important to use the exact package versions listed below :arrow_down:, otherwise this application might encounter erros in its functionality
+* **Note**: Because Langchain APIs are constantly being updated, it's important to use the exact package versions listed below :arrow_down:, otherwise this application might encounter errors in its functionality

 * Start the `streamlit` application on terminal: